roma-patel/notebook/text/posts/summers.md

 exploring untraversed parts of the campus and walking over the bridge. watching the row-boats, watching people furiously practice to triumph over the other Ivys.

-reading in the library, always sad when my favourite armchair is occupied.
+reading in the library bottom room, always sad when my favourite armchair is occupied.

 the Princeton art museum, the open fountain, the math library on the way home.